qrxnz/qrxnz.dev/content/page/about/index.md

             icon: user
 ---

-I am a cybersecurity researcher, mainly interested in hardware.
+I am a nerd, mainly interested in hardware.
 I enjoy developing FOSS projects and treat it as a fun activity.
 In my free time, I mainly practice aggressive inline skating and read books...

 ```
                ,        ,